 Resort guests will still be able to park for free at Walt Disney World's four theme parks.

-Tourists, such as Andrew Porter and his family, were shocked to learn of the new parking fees.
+Tourists, such as Andrew Porter and his family, were shocked to learn of the new parking fees after last week's announcement.

 "Wow, that's quite a lot.
 You think about families saving up to go to Disney, it's a big expense," Porter said.
 "That addition of money might make people think twice or spend less in the park."

-Porter's family is visiting from the U.K. and spending two weeks at the Pop Century Resort.
-They don't have a car, but if they did under the new parking fees, it would cost them an additional $182.
+Porter's family was visiting from the U.K. and spending two weeks at the Pop Century Resort.
+They didn't have a car, but if they had under the new parking fees, it would have cost them an additional $182.

 Porter said that is money that could be spent elsewhere.